chanakayaa/Nessus-File-Parser/README.md

  Customization
 Feel free to modify the script to fit your specific needs.
 You can adjust the HTML styles, add more details to the report, or integrate additional functionality as required.

- Credits
-This script was created by Pushkar Singh.
-Inspired by the philosophy: "Power isn't determined by your size, but by the size of your heart and dreams" - Future Pirate King "Monkey D. Luffy".

----

 For any questions or issues, please contact the creator.
 Happy parsing!